30 EASY Hikes In Banff For The Whole Family

 Grassi Lakes

-Grassi Lakes is technically an easy Kananaskis hike that is actually not too far from Calgary.
-We wanted to mention it on this list of easy hikes in Banff, as everyone loves it!
-Grassi Lake is one of our favorites and the one hike we’ve probably done the most in the Canadian Rockies, as we live just down the road from the trailhead in Canmore.
-Our visiting family loves this walk as it’s easy on the knees – perfect for kids, the elderly, and leashed pets!
+Grassi Lakes is a hike in Kananaskis just outside Canmore.
+However, it’s closer to the town of Banff than many of these hikes, so we thought it best to include it.
+Grassi Lakes is one of our favorites and the one hike we’ve probably done the most in the Canadian Rockies, as we live just down the road from the trailhead in Canmore.
+Our visiting family loves this walk as it’s easy on the knees—perfect for kids, the elderly, and leashed pets!

-The mesmerizing colors of the water at Grassi Lakes are remarkable and easy to reach on a short hike.
 Though there are other trails in the area, they’re clearly marked, and you’ll know to turn around when you’ve reached the impassably steep part.
+It’s one of the most popular hikes in the region, and few wonder why.
+Due to the popularity, we suggest avoiding on weekends or holidays.

 Fairview Lookout

 The Fairview Lookout trail is a short, sweet Lake Louise hike that provides great views over Lake Louise from elevation.
-It’s a great option if you want to escape the crowds at the Lake Louise lakeshore and get a great view of the lake in both the winter and summer.
+It’s a great option to escape the crowds at the Lake Louise lakeshore and get a great view of the lake in winter and summer.

-The hike’s highlight is an excellent platform that provides views back out to the impressive and historic Chateau Lake Louise Hotel.
-Don’t expect any sort of view on the way up as it’s all forested, but the lookout platform from the top is a lovely view worth the effort.
+The hike’s highlight is an excellent platform that provides views of the impressive and historic Chateau Lake Louise Hotel.
+Don’t expect any view on the way up as it’s all forested, but the lookout platform from the top is a lovely view worth the effort.
+This short hike is great for kids or those who are less mobile.
+When you finish, you can enjoy lunch at the Chateau or a canoe paddle on Lake Louise.

 Want a Bit More Distance and Elevation?

-This was just a list of our favorite easy hikes in Banff, for those after a few tougher hikes, check out our list of epic Banff hikes.
+This was just a list of our favorite easy hikes in Banff.
+For those after a few tougher hikes, check out our list of epic Banff hikes.
+The sky is the limit with mountain summits and hikes in the Canadian Rockies.
+It would take a lifetime of exploring to check off everything the mountain range offers.

 Banff Hiking Gear We Recommend